 Creative Force Eastern Europe is part of Sweden’s reform cooperation programme for the region, the aim of which is stronger democracy, equitable and sustainable development and closer ties with the EU and its fundamental values. ...

-Completed projects are to be reported to SI using two documents: a written report and a financial report.
-Please note that projects with funding in excess of SEK 100 000 must also be approved by ...
+Completed collaborative and seed-funded projects are to be reported to SI using two documents: a written report and a financial report.
+Please note that projects with funding in excess of SEK 100 000 must also ...

 Creative Force Russia is part of Sweden’s strategy for democracy, human rights and the environment in Russia.
 The main objectives of the strategy are to support democratic social development, greater respect for human rights and ...